mammothbane/mdp-simple/README.md

 ## Markov Decision Process

-This is is an implementation a simple MDP agent.
+This is is an implementation of a simple MDP agent.
 Configuration files specify a grid-based world with:

 - impassable tiles
 - 'normal' tiles